techie-joe/core-dev/_source/core/README.md

 _Core is a Jekyll theme for GitHub Pages. **<a href="https://techie-joe.github.io/core">Preview what it looks like</a> or [use it today](#usage).**_

 The Core provides a foundation that allows you to **easily apply your own design** or integrate a framework of choice on top.
 You can style any page just by linking them to a custom layout.
-Your site can be written in **Markdown** and **HTML**, and **GitHub Pages** will build your site directly from the content of your repository.
+Your site can be written in **Markdown**, **Pug** and **HTML**. **GitHub Pages** will build your site directly from the content of your repository.

 The primary goal of this project is to provide users with a **quick and easy way to build a website**.
 We aim to meet the needs of the vast majority of users out of the box, by prioritizing **simplicity** rather than flexibility.
 For those with specific needs or wish to customize further, they may add custom CSS or modify the default layout.